MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## The Explorer pane, to navigate files

-Use the **Explorer** pane, on the left, to navigate among the resources that are returned from the server to construct the current webpage.
+Use the **Explorer** pane (on the left) to navigate among the resources that are returned from the server to construct the current webpage.
 Select files, images, and other resources, and view their paths.

 :::image type="complex" source="../media/explorer-pane.msft.png" alt-text="The Explorer pane" lightbox="../media/explorer-pane.msft.png":::
    The **Explorer** pane